ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Changelog

+* [April 10, 2024] [#339](https://github.com/ShishirPatil/gorilla/pull/339): Introduce REST API sanity check for the executable test category.
+It ensures that all the API endpoints involved during the execution evaluation process are working properly.
+If any of them are not behaving as expected, the evaluation process will be stopped by default as the result will be inaccurate.
+Users can choose to bypass this check by setting the `--skip-api-sanity-check` flag.
 * [April 9, 2024] [#338](https://github.com/ShishirPatil/gorilla/pull/338): Bug fix in the evaluation datasets (including both prompts and function docs).
 Bug fix for possible answers as well.
 * [April 8, 2024] [#330](https://github.com/ShishirPatil/gorilla/pull/330): Fixed an oversight that was introduced in [#299](https://github.com/ShishirPatil/gorilla/pull/299).
 For function-calling (FC) models that cannot take `float` type in input, when the parameter type is a `float`, the evaluation procedure will convert that type to `number` in the model input and mention in the parameter description that `This is a float type value.`.
 An additional field `format: float` will also be included in the model input to make it clear about the type.
 Updated the model handler for Claude, Mistral, and OSS to better parse the model output.
 * [April 3, 2024] [#309](https://github.com/ShishirPatil/gorilla/pull/309): Bug fix for evaluation dataset possible answers.
 Implement **string standardization** for the AST evaluation pipeline, i.e. removing white spaces and a subset of punctuations (`,./-_*^`) to make the AST evaluation more robust and accurate.
 Fixed AST evaluation issue for type `tuple`.
 Add 2 new models `meetkai/functionary-small-v2.4 (FC)`, `meetkai/functionary-medium-v2.4 (FC)` to the leaderboard.